Shivansh-1234/SortingVisualiser-SFML/README.md

       2. Give ability to set bar length, height and size

+      3. Add timer

-      3. Remove stuff from main into classes :P
+      4. Remove stuff from main into classes :P